 It couldn’t be.
 It just couldn’t be.
 They couldn’t be.
 No, he refused to believe it.
 Daren was not gone.
 No!
 H-he couldn’t be gone.
 Andrew couldn’t, Ash couldn’t, Ryan couldn’t–Hell!
 Definitely not Ryan.
 That guy could live through anything!

 Then, where are they? a small voice in the back of his mind whispered.
 Merik raised his eyes; the raft's emptiness watching him.
 How did they survive?
 There was only one emergency raft and you’re on it.

 Merik swallowed hard as the words resounded in his head.
 One raft...

 “But-but, they just…I couldn’t have been the only one to…” he trailed off.
 The taste of salt upon his lips grew moist as tears rolled down, mixing with the seawater.
 Merik knew the truth, even if he didn’t want to believe it.

 Everyone aboard The Polaris: his best friend, Daren and his brother, Ryan, his friend Andrew, and Ashley, they’d all gone down with the ship during the storm.
 Only he had survived.

 Merik closed his eyes.
 He raised his head to the sky.
-He took in a shaky breath and tried to contain the pain and tears that streamed from his clenched eyes as that painful truth once again sank into the depths of his soul:
+He drew in a shaky breath and tried to contain the pain and tears that streamed from his clenched eyes as that painful truth once again sank into the depths of his soul: